JosiahBLB/CppBaseProject/README.md

 # Cpp Template

-This serves as a template for any cpp projects, majority of this code was taken from Prateek Raman's repository.
+This serves as a template for any cpp projects, some of this code was taken from Prateek Raman's repository.
 His talk and repository can be found below:

 - Repositoy: https://github.com/vvnraman/cppcon-2022-cpp-neovim-toy-calc